Find StairLift Companies in Your Area

 Indoor Stairlift Prices

 Straight indoor stairlifts that lift 12 or 13 stairs set the base price for nearly all types of stairlifts.
-The price for a straight indoor stairlift is based on many variables and can range from $2,800-$4,500, depending on warranties and many other options that could be involved, that would be determined when the dealer makes a site visit and is able to survey the actual steps and staircase involved.
+The price for a straight indoor stairlift is based on many variables and can be as high at $12,000, depending on warranties and many other options that could be involved, that would be determined when the dealer makes a site visit and is able to survey the actual steps and staircase involved.

 Outdoor Stairlift Prices